 Now that we have a document to work on, let’s select the Pen Tool (P) from the toolbar down the left side of the screen.

 We can now use the tool to make a curved path.
-The shape of this will be followed by the text that you add in later.
+This will let us curve our text in the following steps.

-Once you have created a curve that you are happy with, select the Text Tool from the toolbar (located down the left side of the screen).
+Once you have created a curve that you are happy with, select the Text Tool from the toolbar.
 Note that this tool can also be chosen by pressing T on your keyboard.

 If you want to use special fonts, check this tutorial to learn how to add and use new fonts to Photoshop.